RossLab/Bradysia-GRCs/analyses/genome_wide_paralogy.md

 -> match annotated genes with RepBase (why not matched when masking the genome)

 TODO
--> ask on the germ line meeting
+-> blast them for conserved domains

 ##### Redoing the Collinearity analysis without the crazy genes